-1.3.
-Tools: Research to explore value added wood products.
+- 1.3.
+Tools: Research to explore value-added wood products. - 1.3.1.

-1.3.1.
 Study the total cost of wildfire, connecting wildfire costs to beneficial use of wood products.

 Problem Statement: While it is generally recognized that wildfire is expensive, robust estimates of the total costs of wildfire do not exist.
-Costs associated with wildfire prevention and impacts are siloed within different agencies; thus, public focus tends to be only on the suppression costs.
-Understanding the costs of forest restoration and removal of excess biomass compared to the costs of wildfire, including the costs of climate and air pollution emissions and other impacts, has been undertaken at limited scale (e.g. the 2014 Mokelumne Watershed Avoided Cost Analysis), yet a statewide vision has not been developed.
+Costs associated with wildfire prevention and impacts are siloed within different agencies; thus, public focus tends to be only on suppression costs.
+Understanding the costs of forest restoration and removal of excess biomass compared to the costs of wildfire, including the costs of climate and air pollution emissions and other impacts, has been undertaken at limited scale (e.g., the 2014 Mokelumne Watershed Avoided Cost Analysis), yet a statewide vision has not been developed.
+(Note: The California Council on Science and Technology [CCST] is releasing a study on this soon.)

-Action: Fund a comprehensive analysis taking into consideration the Catastrophic Event Memorandum Accounts at the CPUC (and other related wildfire accounts), CAL FIRE costs, and ecosystem services losses, including tourism and business impacts of wildfire.
+Action: Fund a comprehensive analysis taking into consideration the Catastrophic Event Memorandum Accounts at the CPUC (and other related wildfire accounts),

+CAL FIRE costs, public health, and ecosystem services losses, including tourism and business impacts of wildfire.
+Implement a permanent system to track data over time.

-Cost: \$1-3 million
+Cost: \$2 million